Qareat El Fengan

 Qareat El Fengan (قارِئةُ الفِنجان; "The Fortune Teller", literally "The Coffee Cup Reader") is a poem written by Nizar Qabbani and performed by Abdel Halim Hafez.
 He sang it for the first time in April 1976.
-The song is considered to be one of the classic Arabic songs, and one of the most notable Abdel Halim songs.
+The song is considered to be one of the classic Arabic songs and one of the most notable Abdel Halim Hafez songs.
 The song was composed by Mohammed Al-Mougui.
-In fact, Qareat El Fengan was the last recording by Abdel Halim.
-It was recorded a year before his death and he recorded it while he was in severe pain due to liver failure.
+In fact, Qareat El Fengan was the last recording by Abdel Hailm Hafez.
+It was recorded a year before his death, and he recorded it while he was in severe pain because of liver failure.

-The subject is a fortune-teller (practising tasseography, by interpreting coffee grounds) who predicts an unhappy love.
+The subject is a fortune-teller (practising tasseography, by interpreting coffee grounds), who predicts an unhappy love.

-Omar Offendum converted the poem into a rap tune called "Finjan", and he mixed the original Arabic text with its translation.
+Omar Offendum converted the poem into a hip-hop tune called "Finjan", and he mixed the original Arabic text with its translation.
 Also, in 2021, a series was produced under the name of the poem "Qareat El Fengan".